In Search of The Long Quiet

 One need not ride across the lonely steppes of Central Asia like Tim Cope did or venture into the remote Rocky Mountains like Clay Marshal.
 To find the Long Quiet one must swing into the saddle, disconnect from distractions, venture into Nature and explore one’s own soul.

-The information in this article is a very small extract from the chapter on 'The Long Quiet' which will appear in the forthcoming “Encyclopaedia of Equestrian Exploration” by CuChullaine O’Reilly.
+The information in this article is a very small extract from the chapter on 'The Long Quiet' in the “Encyclopaedia of Equestrian Exploration” by CuChullaine O’Reilly.

 Copyright (c) 2014 Basha O'Reilly